Woman blames social-media ‘trend’ after would-be thieves attempt to steal Kia by exploiting security flaw

 Other departments across the country, however, have acknowledged similar break-ins and thefts, citing the lack of an immobilization device on certain Kia and Hyundai models.
 In Norfolk, Virginia, police have observed a 35% increase in Kia and Hyundai thefts in the first half of July alone, WAVY reported.
 And police in other municipalities, like Beloit, Wisconsin, and Kentwood, Michigan, are urging Kia and Hyundai owners to take extra precautions.

-The problem, according to authorities, concerns a design flaw which allows a driver to start the cars after gaining access to the steering column.
+The problem, according to authorities, concerns a design flaw that allows a driver to start the car after gaining access to the steering column.
 Thieves are exploiting this flaw, and some are posting their illegal antics online, Sgt.
 Eric Brunner of the Kent County Sheriff’s Department in Michigan told Nexstar’s WOOD.

 Rick Ricart, of Ricart Automotive in Ohio, told WCMH that no less than 30 Kia and Hyundai cars had been towed to his shop for service during one week in June, all with damage to the steering columns.